Intro to Shortcuts on iPhone and iPad

 Where are shortcuts stored?

+When you tap a collection name, all shortcuts in that collection are shown in a grid array.
 Each shortcut is represented by a rounded rectangle that has a title, an icon and a colour.
 Tap a shortcut once to run it or tap to see the actions contained inside.